-The import procedure accepts delimited data files (CSV delimited using either a comma, pipe, tab or semicolon).
+The import procedure accepts delimited data files (CSV delimited using either a comma, pipe, tab or semicolon) that matches the specification in the map file.
 The first row must contain the header row with the column names.
 The actual column ordering may vary.
-Even if a column is not a required field, the column must still be present in the CSV file.
 It’s recommended to enclose all column data in double quotes (e.g. "Apple iPad" or "149.99") to escape any delimiter characters present in the text.

 CSV files are processed row by row from top to bottom.
 For new insertions, if you have any parent child dependency, you should ensure the parent's row appears before the child's row.
 The row sequence is not needed for updates or deletes.
 For example, the "Laptop" category has a parent category called "Computers".
 If you're inserting both categories at once, the "Computers" row should appear before the "Laptop" row.
 Similarly, you cannot insert product variants if the product does not yet exist since product variant has a dependency on the product.

 The actual type of operation performed by the import routine depends on the action specified in the Act column (Insert, Update, Delete).
+If the Act column is not provided, the system will use the default action specified in the map file.
 In your CSV file, you can have a few rows that insert, followed by other rows that update or delete as long as those actions are allowed by that entity type.
 See each entity type for the available actions.

 When inserting new data, you can leave the database object identifier blank (e.g. ProductID) as it will be automatically generated by your database.
-However, when you perform an update or delete action, you need to make sure the database object identifier is specified.
-When deleting, only the database object identifier is required.
-Therefore, in order to obtain the database object identifier, you must have exported out the data first before performing an update or delete action.
+However, when you perform an update or delete action, you need to make sure the database object identifier or key is specified.
 It is good practice to always export and use the latest data before updating because the data may have changed by another user from the Storefront adminstration page or automatically changed by the system (e.g. the product variant inventory count may have decreased from customer purchases).

 Object keys are available for many entities such as category, product, manufacturer, etc. that you can use in place of object identifiers to reference related objects by their unique key rather than with the database generated object identifier.
 For example, you can name your product key "apple-ipad" to make it easier to recall when you need import product categories rather than referencing by its identifier number "831".
 To display the object keys in the merchant interface, you must first enable the Show object key feature under Configuration > General.